nymedia/chrome-headless/README.md

 Remember to set the base_url to an address that this container can reach.

-Or you can use it with `docker-composer` and use the name of your service as the `wd_host`.
+Or you can use it with `docker-compose` and use the name of your service as the `wd_host`.